 Rhinoplasty or aesthetic nose surgery is beneficial for individuals who don’t like the appearance of their nose.
-They may have disproportion of their nose when related to their face.
-The nose may be too large, small, crooked or wide.
+They may have disproportion of their nose in relation to their face.
+The nose may be too large, small, crooked, or wide.
 The aesthetics of the entire face may be thrown off by the shape or size of the nose.
-During a rhinoplasty the bones and the cartilage of the nose is reshaped.
-Dr. Harper can help to achieve better symmetry of your facial features.
-Rhinoplasty when combined with correction of a deviated septum may even help improve breathing for those with structural irregularities.
+During the rhinoplasty procedure, the bones and the cartilage of the nose are reshaped.
+Dr. Harper can help you achieve better symmetry of your facial features.
+Rhinoplasty, when combined with correction of a deviated septum, may even help improve breathing for those with structural irregularities.

 Choosing Rhinoplasty at SHarper Plastic and Reconstructive Surgery